Ted Rowell (footballer)

-Edward Michael Rowell (15 June 1876 – 21 July 1965) was a professional athlete, and an Australian rules footballer who played for the Collingwood Football Club in the Victorian Football League (VFL).
+Edward Michael Rowell (15 June 1876 – 21 July 1965) was a professional athlete and Australian rules footballer who played for the Collingwood Football Club in the Victorian Football League (VFL).

-Family

-The son of William Rowell (1836-1903), and Johanna Rowell (1833-1900), née Ahern, Edward Michael Rowell was born in the Victorian goldfields, at Vaughan, on 15 June 1876.

-He married Rachel Johnston (1891-1970), at Footscray, Victoria on 4 March 1908.

 Early life

+The son of William Rowell (1836–1903) and Johanna Rowell (née Ahern, 1833–1900), Edward Michael Rowell was born in the Victorian goldfields, at Vaughan, on 15 June 1876.

-As a teenager in the 1890s Rowell was attracted to the goldfields in Western Australia and as a youngster was proficient in cricket, foot running and Australian rules football.
+As a teenager in the 1890s, Rowell was attracted to the goldfields in Western Australia and as a youngster was proficient in cricket, foot running and Australian rules football.
 Playing in the Kalgoorlie-based Goldfields Football League for five years, Rowell booted over 250 goals, which earned him representation in Perth in the first Australian rules goldfield representative side in 1896.

-Football
+Football career

-Rowell made his VFL debut with the Collingwood Football Club during the 1901 VFL season (at 24 years of age), and he played 189 games for 175 goals.
-He was not an overly tall player at 178 cm and weighing 80 kg but his great advantage was his speed (which had also been useful in his career as a professional runner).
+Rowell made his VFL debut with the Collingwood Football Club during the 1901 season (at 24 years of age), and he played 189 games for 175 goals.
+He was not an overly tall player at 178 cm and weighing 80 kg, but his great advantage was his speed (which had also been useful in his career as a professional runner).
 Rowell scored 31 goals in the 1901 season and 33 goals in 1902, playing as a key position forward.

 Rowell played in the 1903 Collingwood premiership side before moving back to Western Australia in 1904, however this was only a one-off and he attempted a return to Collingwood in 1905, but for the League not allowing a permit for him to play.
 He sat out the 1905 season but returned in 1906.
-In 1907 Rowell was switched to defence where he became one of the first truly attacking full-backs.
-Prior to this full-backs did not create run out of defence and acted more like a goalkeeper.
+In 1907, Rowell was switched to defence, where he became one of the first truly attacking full-backs.
+Prior to this, full-backs did not create run out of defence and acted more like a goalkeeper.
 He remained a full-back until 1914.
-Trademarks of his play would be to "tap the ball to himself and run along the wing" as well as his placekicking, which travelled 60 yards.
+Trademarks of his play would be to "tap the ball to himself and run along the wing", as well as his placekicking, which travelled 60 yards.

-In 1907 and 1908 Rowell was the acting playing-coach of Collingwood.
+In 1907 and 1908, Rowell was the acting playing-coach of Collingwood.
 He added to his 1903 success as a player with another premiership in 1910.
-In 1914 Rowell retired but made a surprise return in the 1915 VFL Grand Final where he was among the best players in a loss for the Magpies.
+In 1914, Rowell retired, but made a surprise return in the 1915 VFL Grand Final where he was among the best players in a loss for the Magpies.

-During a 1912 match for Collingwood against Essendon Football Club, Rowell was involved in an unusual incident when he got his foot stuck in a drain pipe on the ground while running for the ball against his opponent.
+During a 1912 match for Collingwood against Essendon, Rowell was involved in an unusual incident when he got his foot stuck in a drain pipe on the ground while running for the ball against his opponent.
 While Rowell struggled to free himself, his opponent casually picked up the ball and easily goaled.
 A year earlier, in a match against Richmond, Rowell was attacked by a small dog during play.